Now available for concession card households

 How long does it take to receive the Power Saving Bonus?

-Driving: You can park on Barkly Street, or behind the building in the car park or on the street along Princes Street North.
-You can access Princes Street North from Eureka Street or Barkly Street.
+Driving: You can park on Barkly Street, or behind the building in the car park or on the street along Princes Street South.
+You can access Princes Street South from Eureka Street or Barkly Street.

 Bus: There is a bus stop close to Barkly Square: Route 20, near the corner of Barkly Street and Main Road.